pederbl/apollo-couchbase/README.md

 ### Generate an ```apollo-couch``` resource
 In `apollo-couch`, the GraphQL schema and resolvers are structured in what's called `resources`.
 These resources will typically be very similar to REST resources, with CrUD operations.

 You can use a scaffolding script, `generate-resource`, to generate a new resource.
-This scrupt will generate resources with scaffold resolvers and schema files that you can edit to fit your purposes.
+This script will generate resources with scaffold resolvers and schema files that you can edit to fit your purposes.

-You are free to create your own resources that can contain any type of API resolvers and schema.
+You also have the flexibility to create your own resources that can contain any type of API resolvers and schema.

 To create a reqource using the scaffolding script, follow these steps: